psyinfra/HTCAnalyze/README.md

 pip install git+https://github.com/psyinfra/htcompact.git
 ```

-A config file (`setup.conf`) is also provided, to control the default behavior of
+A config file (`htcompact.conf`) is also provided, to control the default behavior of
 htcompact.
 This is especially useful when installing system-wide, or for
 adjusting various warning/error thresholds.
 See
 [CONFIG](https://github.com/psyinfra/htcompact/blob/master/config/README.md) for